FIVE MOST SURPRISING FINDS

 What Loyalty Has Purchased

 The Black-white wealth gap has widened.
-The median white family held approximately $188,200 in wealth in 2019, compared to $24,100 for the median Black family — a ratio of nearly 8 to 1 that is worse than it was in the 1960s when adjusted for inflation (Federal Reserve, Survey of Consumer Finances, 2019).
+The median white family held roughly $188,200 in wealth in 2019, compared to $24,100 for the median Black family — a ratio of nearly 8 to 1 that is worse than it was in the 1960s when adjusted for inflation (Federal Reserve, Survey of Consumer Finances, 2019).

-Black homeownership rates peaked at approximately 49% in 2004 and have since declined to around 44%, while white homeownership remains above 72% (U.S. Census Bureau, Housing Vacancies and Homeownership, 2004–2023).
+Black homeownership rates peaked at about 49% in 2004 and have since declined to around 44%, while white homeownership remains above 72% (U.S. Census Bureau, Housing Vacancies and Homeownership, 2004–2023).
 The Black unemployment rate, while it reached historic lows before the pandemic, has been consistently double the white rate for the entire sixty-year period in question.

 These cities have had Democratic mayors, Democratic city councils, Democratic school boards, and Democratic superintendents for generations.
 The party that receives 90% of the Black vote runs the institutions responsible for educating Black children, and the results are catastrophic.

-Criminal justice reform — ostensibly a priority for the party that captures the Black vote — has been fitful at best.
+Criminal justice reform — supposedly a priority for the party that captures the Black vote — has been fitful at best.
 The 1994 Crime Bill, signed by President Clinton with the enthusiastic support of many Black leaders, imposed mandatory minimum sentences that devastated Black communities for two decades (The Sentencing Project, Trends in U.S. Corrections, 2021).
-The First Step Act, the most significant federal criminal justice reform in a generation, was signed by Donald Trump — the candidate who received approximately 8% of the Black vote (U.S. Sentencing Commission, 2022).
+The First Step Act, the most significant federal criminal justice reform in a generation, was signed by Donald Trump — the candidate who received roughly 8% of the Black vote (U.S. Sentencing Commission, 2022).

 The Wealth Gap: Median Family Net Worth